aosabook/500lines/pedometer/pedometer.markdown

 \aosafigure[333pt]{pedometer-images/acceleration-filtered.png}{Tweaked peaks}{500l.pedometer.accelerationfiltered}

-In accounting for these four scenarios, we've managed to bring our messy $a(t)$ fairly close to our ideal sine wave (\aosafigref{500l.pedometer.accelerationfiltered}), allowing us to count steps.
+\noindent In accounting for these four scenarios, we've managed to bring our messy $a(t)$ fairly close to our ideal sine wave (\aosafigref{500l.pedometer.accelerationfiltered}), allowing us to count steps.

 ### Recap